 What is the EPA’s Standards for Tetrachloroethene in Drinking Water?

-The EPA has set an MCLG of zero for the contaminant in drinking water.
+The EPA has set a Maximum Contaminant Level Goal (MCLG) of zero for the contaminant in drinking water.
 The enforceable regulation for the chlorocarbon is at 0.005 mg/L or 5ppb.
-Detected levels higher than the set standards for tetrachloroethene requires immediate action to prevent its potential health threats.
+Detected levels higher than the set maximum contaminant level for tetrachloroethene require immediate action to prevent its potential health threats.

 What is the Best Reduction Media for Removing Tetrachloroethene from Drinking Water?

-AquaOx whole house water filters can remove the harmful Tetrachloroethene from your water and keep your body going strong.
-Learn more here: https://www.aquaoxwaterfilters.com/whole-house-water-filter/
+An AquaOx whole-house water filter is one of the best suitable treatment technologies that can remove the harmful Tetrachloroethene from your water and keep your body going strong.

 *NOTE: Not all water contains all contaminants discussed.
 No water purifying system can remove 100% of every contaminant.
 If you have a concern about a specific contaminant, please give us a call or live chat with one of our water experts.